d2l-ai/d2l-en/chapter_appendix_math/distributions.md

 # Distributions
 :label:`sec_distributions`

-Now that we have learned about how to work with probability theory in both discrete and continuous setting, lets get to know some of the common random distributions encountered.
-Depending on the area of machine learning we are working in, we may potentially need to be familiar with vastly more of these, or for some areas of deep learning potentially none at all.
+Now that we have learned how to work with probability in both the discrete and the continuous setting, let us get to know some of the common distributions encountered.
+Depending on the area of machine learning, we may need to be familiar with vastly more of these, or for some areas of deep learning potentially none at all.
 This is, however, a good basic list to be familiar with.
-Let's first import some common libraries.
+Let us first import some common libraries.

 ```{.python .input}
 %matplotlib inline